+10 be complete, your proposal must include all of the following:

+Organization mission and history

+Brief listing of key programs

+Strategic plan (if applicable)

+Current board member and staff lists

+Current racial and gender composition of board and managerial/non-managerial staff

+Contact information
-- Organization mission and history - □ Brief listing of key programs - □ Strategic plan (if applicable) - □ Current board member and staff lists - Current racial and gender composition of board and managerial/non-managerial staff - Contact information - Project budget (for project grants only-see the Total Project Budget template or use your own format) - Responses to narrative questions (please note word limits) - o (500 words) Please describe your project and how the project benefits north Flint residents. - Please provide the number of participants to be served (if applicable).
-How many participants are north Flint residents? - (250 words) How does this project address one or more of the Ruth Mott Foundation's adopted north Flint priorities (youth, safety, economic opportunity, and neighborhoods)?
-How does it address one or more of the subcategories of these priorities as noted in the graphic above in the Grantmaking Priorities section? - (250 words) Please describe how the COVID-19 health crisis and resulting economic downturn has impacted or changed your organization and/or proposed project?
-How do you think this might impact your work moving forward? - (250 words) What outcomes from the Ruth Mott Foundation Theories of Change will this project address and how will they be measured?
-What program-level indicators are aligned with the project and how will the indicator data be collected? - (500 words) Renewal applicants: Please describe the following results completed during your most recent grant period: Number of participants served (include breakdown by ZIP code and program type, if applicable); Outcomes achieved (including programmatic and organizational outcomes); Key lessons learned? - (500 words) New applicants: Please describe the following results completed during the last 12 months: Number of participants to be served (include breakdown by ZIP code and program type, if applicable); Outcomes achieved (including programmatic and organizational outcomes); Key lessons learned? - (250 words) What is the track record of the organization in terms of being able to deliver on the proposed work? - (250 words) How has the organization engaged the north Flint community, including participants, in shaping this project?
-What local knowledge, promising practices, and innovative ideas does it draw on?
-Identify and describe the role of any partner organizations supporting the work identified in this proposal. - o (250 words) If applicable, how does this project align with the Flint Master Plan? - (250 words) The Ruth Mott Foundation has made an explicit commitment to racial equity (meaning achieving equally good outcomes across racial groups).
-Please discuss how the proposed work advances racial equity.

-- (250 words) The Ruth Mott Foundation cannot be the sole funder for a project.
+ш Project budget (see the Total Project Budget template or use your own format) Respon ses to narrative questions (please note word limits) 0 (500 words) Please describe your project and how the project benefits north Flint residents.
+0 Please provide the number of participants to be served (if applicable).
+How many participants are north Flint residents?
+0 (250 words) How does this project address one or more of the Ruth Mott Foundation's adopted north Flint priorities (youth, safety, economic opportunity, and neighborhoods)?
+0 (250 words) Which Ruth Mott Foundation program-level indicator(s) are aligned with the project and how will the indicator data be collected?
+0 (500 words): Please describe the following results completed during the last 12 months: Number of participants to be served (include breakdown by ZIP code and program type, if applicable); Outcomes achieved (including programmatic and organizational outcomes); Key lessons learned?
+0 (250 words) What is the track record of the organization in terms of being able to deliver on the proposed work?
+0 (250 words) How has the organization engaged the north Flint community, including participants, in shaping this project?
+What local knowledge, promising practices and innovative ideas does it draw on?
+Identify and describe the role of any partner organizations supporting the work identified in this proposal.
+0 (250 words) The Ruth Mott Foundation has made an explicit commitment to racial equity (meaning achieving equally good outcomes across racial groups).
+Please describe any steps taken by your organization to advance racial equity internally or externally in the last year.
+0 250 words) The Ruth Mott Foundation cannot be the sole funder for a project.
 How does this project leverage other resources to benefit north Flint?
-How will this project be sustained beyond the requested grant? - (250 words) Will you be requesting support from Applewood-based staff for this project?
+How will this project be sustained beyond the requested grant?
+0 (250 words) Will you be requesting support from Applewood-based staff for this project?
 If so, how do you picture Applewood's role in your project?
 If you have already had conversations with Applewood-based staff, please provide the name of your contact(s) and a brief summary of your prior interactions.
-(Write N/A if not applicable). - Audited financials for the most recent three years OR- the Financial Reporting Form (use the attached form) if you do not have audits. - □ IRS 990 Forms for the most recent three years (or note if not applicable). - □ Your organization's board-approved annual budget for the year of the proposed grant. - Logic model (see the attached sample format or use your own logic model). - Evaluation plan (see the attached sample format or use your own format).

-If you are a fiscal sponsor collaborating with a sponsored organization, we will need these documents for both organizations (if applicable).

-If we require you to have a fiscal sponsor, you will also need to provide the following:

-- A copy of the Ruth Mott Foundation Fiscal Sponsorship Agreement (use our template) signed by the fiscal sponsor's executive director and board chair - A signed copy of a Memorandum of Understanding outlining the relationship and mutual agreements between the fiscal sponsor and the project
+(Write N/A if not applicable). d financials for the most recent three years - OR- internal financial report(s) if recent audits or П Forms for the most recent three years (or note if not applicable). ganization's board-approved annual budget for the year of the proposed grant. Ш Logic m nodel (see the attached sample format or use your own logic model).
+Evaluat ion plan (see the attached sample format or use your own format). - a fiscal sponsor collaborating with a sponsored organization, we will need these documents ganizations (if applicable).
+If v ve real uire you to have a fiscal sponsor, you will also need to provide the following: А сору of the Ruth Mott Foundation Fiscal Sponsorship Agreement (use our template) signed by the consor's executive director and board chair A signe d copy of a Memorandum of Understanding outlining the relationship and mutual agreements en the fiscal sponsor and the project